johntiger1/vaal_querying/notes.md

 We will *specifically* show that our RL network solves the batched problem, and ONLY the batched problem

+Interesting, we can simply sample N times, *from* the parameters that our NN outputs!
+This can work!

 # May 3
 Our goal is to simply show that when we can pick a batch of examples, then the uncertainty estimator is not as good. (random will be mostly unaffected)